alohamujeeb/alohamujeeb.github.io/docs/linux/protocols/quic.md

 - Slow Handshake Process
 - Poor congestion control

-## 1.2 QUIC as modern day solution
+## 1.2 QUIC as a modern-day solution

 **QUIC is a protocol developed based on the lessons learned from the history of TCP and UDP.
 It combines the reliability of TCP with the speed and flexibility of UDP.** QUIC introduces several innovations aimed at improving internet performance, especially for modern web and mobile applications.